ISISComputingGroup/ibex_developers_manual/Building-and-installing-uktena.md

 >
 > Our python dependencies, along with many other external dependencies, all define a `[dev]` optional dependency group which contains dev-only dependencies (like linters, documentation build tools, debugging tools and so on).
 If you are editable-installing an external library, it may use a different convention - consult that library's documentation or `pyproject.toml` to see which dependency groups are available.

+To go back to the released version of the dependencies, you can run `c:\instrument\apps\python3\python.exe -m pip uninstall some_library` to remove your development version, followed by `c:\instrument\apps\python3\python.exe -m pip install some_library` to reinstall the released version from pypi.

+If you need to go back to a completely "clean" uktena distribution, you can also re-run `dev_build_python.bat` (but this will be significantly slower than a single uninstall/reinstall).

 # Writing system tests

 As well as writing unit tests for genie_python you can write system tests.
 These are located in the [genie_python_system_tests repository]( https://github.com/ISISComputingGroup/genie_python_system_tests).
 On your local machine run the run_tests.py; on the jenkins machine it will install the latest version of Ibex server and genie and run the tests.